elugens/hello-javascript/docs/additional-questions/network-requests/xmlhttprequest.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> XMLHttpRequest uses both synchronous and asynchronous modes of operation.
-This mode of operation can get invoked, synchronously or asynchronously, using the XMLHttpRequest open method.
+This mode of operation invokes both, synchronously or asynchronously, using the XMLHttpRequest open method.
 The XMLHttpRequest method open() initializes a newly-created request, or re-initializes an existing one.
 If you want to run your request in async, then the async parameter should be set to true; otherwise, false for the default behavior.
-It should get noted that an open call, contrary to its name, does not open the connection.
+We should note that an open call, contrary to its name, does not open the connection.
 It only configures the request, but the network activity only starts with the call of send.
     </div><br />
     <strong>Syntax: </strong> xhr.open(method, URL, [async, user, password]);<br /><br />
   </div>